donvoorhies/oap/README.md

 Changelog:
 1.0.2 : November 15th, 2021
-1. HTML-minimization code by David Greene now uncommented/deactivated, as it apparently triggers Content Layout Shift ght be removedlated)
+1. HTML-minimization code by David Greene now uncommented/deactivated, as it apparently triggers Content Layout Shift (Might be removed lated)
-3. Automatic meta-description creator from post-content added 4.0 : May 1st, 2021
+2. Automatic meta-description creator from post-content now added during the Summer of '21

+1.0.1 : May 1st, 2021
 Miniscule optimization update: The registering and enquing of the core jQuery-lib is now updated to use v3.6.0 (the URI and the SRI has been updated).

 1.0.0 : March 30th, 2021